-Zesty Jalapeno Top Ramen Salad offers a southern twist on a classic Top Ramen Salad with jalapenos, chipotle chile pepper, and pepitas.
+Spicy Top Ramen Salad offers a bold, southwestern twist on a classic noodle salad thanks to the addition of jalapenos, chipotle chile pepper, and pepitas.

-Top Ramen Salad is one of those quirky salads that’s oddly satisfying.
-Shredded coleslaw, uncooked ramen noodles, sliced green onion and slivered almonds dressed with a simple vinaigrette makes one delicious - albeit quirky - salad.
+Ramen noodle salad is one of those quirky salads that’s oddly satisfying - thanks to the maximized crunch factor.
+Classic versions are made with shredded coleslaw, uncooked ramen noodles, sliced green onion, and slivered almonds dressed with a simple vinaigrette.

 Who was this person who thought to add uncooked ramen noodles to a salad?
 It’s a seemingly random addition, but it works beautifully.
-Rather than feeling like chomping on raw spaghetti, the ramen noodles soften as they absorb the vinaigrette but avoid becoming unpleasantly mushy.
-The result is a really lovely ramen coleslaw.
+Rather than feeling like chomping on raw spaghetti, the ramen noodles soften as they absorb the dressing but avoid becoming unpleasantly mushy.
+The result is a lovely and perfectly crunchy ramen coleslaw salad.

 Jump to: